MicrosoftDocs/Hololens/hololens/hololens-insider.md

 The RequirePrivateStoreOnly  policy has been enabled for HoloLens.
 This policy enables the Microsoft Store app to be configured to only show the private store configured for your organization.
 Limiting access to only the apps you’ve made available.

 Learn more about [ApplicationManagement/RequirePrivateStoreOnly](http://windows/client-management/mdm/policy-csp-applicationmanagement#applicationmanagement-requireprivatestoreonly)

+### Use WDAC and LOB apps

+You can now use WDAC to block apps or processes from launching and continue to use your own line of bushiness apps. you can now allow them in your WDAC policy.
+This involves running an additional line of code in powershell when creating your WDAC policy.
+[Review the steps here.](/mem/intune/configuration/custom-profile-hololens)

 ### Fixes and improvements